-Aesop’s oldest Investment primer, by Warren Buffett
+Aesop’s Investment primer, by Warren Buffett

 Every time we want to analyze the value of a business and decide if it is worth investing in, we can refer to a classic lecture given by Warren Buffet during one of Berkshire Hathaway’s annual meetings.

-Buffet states that once we know the cash flow of a business between now and judgement day, we have a precise figure of what it is worth today.
-For him, it is clearly a value decision based on the expected growth of the business.
+Buffett states that once we know a business’s cash flow between now and judgment day, we have a precise figure of what it is worth today.
+For him, it is a value decision based on the expected growth of the business.

-- What is the current (risk-free) interest rate
+• What is the current (risk-free) interest rate

-Buffett highlights 2 examples:
+Buffett highlights two examples:

 2000 Berkshire Hathaway annual meeting.
 You can watch Buffet’s full analysis here.